Four-dimensional de Sitter cosmology on D-branes nucleated in an asymptotically $\text{AdS}_5\times T^{1,1}$ background

 The quantities $\dot{a}/a$, $1/a$, and $\ddot{a}/a$ at the present time are related to the Hubble constant $H_0$, the curvature density $\Omega_{k,0}$, and the cosmological constant $\Lambda_4$ as

 where their experimental values are $H_0\approx2.5\times10^{-5}$ Mpc$^{-1}$ and $\Omega_{k,0}\approx-0.0438$ \cite{Planck2020}.
 As seen below, the experimental constraints impose an upper bound for the AdS radius $L$ of order $10^{-4}$ m.
 This suggests that the terms related to the curvatures of the D3-brane worldvolume at the late time are negligible compared to the terms $\sim1/L^4$.
-In addition, the correction for the WZ action is zero due to the equation of motion for $F_5$ as $d*F_5=0$.